YaNesyTortiK/WirePatches/README.md

 ![Preview-3](https://github.com/YaNesyTortiK/WirePatches/blob/main/img/SystemTime/Preview-3.png?raw=true)

 ## Timer
 This patch is providing a digital timer with hours, minutes, seconds and milliseconds with ability to disable any of these individually.
 Also you can change text color and scale text.
-You also can change color for text when timer will stop on 0 seconds.
+You also can change color for text when timer will stop on 0 seconds and change refresh rate.

 Patch info:
 * Type: Source